Delphinus: Stars

 Delphinus has two stars above fourth (apparent) magnitude; its brightest star is of magnitude 3.6.
 The main asterism in Delphinus is Job's Coffin, nearly a 45°-apex lozenge or diamond of the four brightest stars: Alpha, Beta, Gamma, and Delta Delphini.
 Delphinus is in a rich Milky Way star field.
-Alpha and Beta Delphini have 19th century names Sualocin and Rotanev, read backwards: Nicolaus Venator, the Latinized name of a Palermo Observatory director, Niccolò Cacciatore (d.
+Alpha and Beta Delphini have 19th-century names Sualocin and Rotanev, read backwards: Nicolaus Venator, the Latinized name of a Palermo Observatory director, Niccolò Cacciatore (d.
 1841).

 Alpha Delphini is a blue-white hued main sequence star of magnitude 3.8, 241 light-years from Earth.
 It is a spectroscopic binary.
 It is officially named Sualocin.
 The star has an absolute magnitude of -0.4.

 Beta Delphini is officially called Rotanev.
 It was found to be a binary star in 1873.
 The gap between its close binary stars is visible from large amateur telescopes.
 To the unaided eye, it appears to be a white star of magnitude 3.6.
 It has a period of 27 years and is 97 light-years from Earth.

 Gamma Delphini is a celebrated binary star among amateur astronomers.
 The primary is orange-gold of magnitude 4.3; the secondary is a light yellow star of magnitude 5.1.
-The pair form a true binary with an estimated orbital period of over 3,000 years.
+The pair forms a true binary with an estimated orbital period of over 3,000 years.
 125 light-years away, the two components are visible in a small amateur telescope.
 The secondary, also described as green, is 10 arcseconds from the primary.
 Struve 2725, called the "Ghost Double", is a pair that appears similar but dimmer.
 Its components of magnitudes 7.6 and 8.4 are separated by 6 arcseconds and are 15 arcminutes from Gamma Delphini itself.
 An unconfirmed exoplanet with a minimum mass of 0.7 Jupiter masses may orbit one of the stars.

 Delta Delphini is a type A-type star of magnitude 4.43.
 It is a spectroscopic binary, and both stars are Delta Scuti variables.

 Epsilon Delphini, Deneb Dulfim (lit. "tail [of the] Dolphin"), or Aldulfin, is a star of stellar class B6 III.
 Its magnitude is variable at around 4.03.